Elite Leadership and Funding:

 Reform Party Infrastructure and Membership

-- The creation of over 300 branches, with plans to reach 500, suggests that they are not just focusing on national headlines.
-Reform is focusing on building teams, raising money, finding good political candidates and building a presence in local communities.
+- Reform is focusing on building teams, raising money, finding good political candidates and building a presence in local communities.
 They are focusing on hyper-local issues to help them to build credibility and trust, which might help counterbalance the perception that they are a fringe party.

 - The growth of their membership to over 200,000, surpassing the Conservative Party’s own membership, is also a notable sign of their expanding grassroots presence.